9 Elevator Speech Tips for Financial Advisors

 I've known so many advisors who demonstrate their passion in private or during a one-on-one consulting session but don't show the same passion in front of their clients.
 Financial advising is a business about helping people and caring for them, so if you care about people, let it show.
 It's all about doing things that will make a difference in your clients' lives.

 Plus, if you're passionate you will stay committed to doing the right things in your business every day.
-You won't get distracted by the markets, product information, staff issues, etc. because you'll have passion to remind you of your "true north".
+You won't get distracted by the markets, product information, staff issues, etc. because you'll have the passion to remind you of your "true north".
 Let that same passion show in your elevator speech.

 7. Practice and Tweak